 Being a small city, Seldovia does not have a public transit system used by locals to get to and from work.

-The overall education level of Seldovia is somewhat higher than in the average US city of 21.84%: 25.95% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Seldovia is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.95% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Seldovia in 2022 was $42,764, which is upper middle income relative to Alaska and the nation.
 This equates to an annual income of $171,056 for a family of four.
 However, Seldovia contains both very wealthy and poor people as well.